• Skip to primary navigation

 🐣What are hot cross buns?

-Hot cross buns are a traditional yeasted sweet bun that is served around Easter.
+Hot cross buns are a traditional yeasted sweet bun that is served around Easter (or Christmas!).
 They are filled with spices and dried fruit, such as raisins, currants or citrus.
 They are decorated with a white cross piped on top, which represents the crucifix, and a sweet glaze.

 🥘Ingredients